iluwatar/java-design-patterns/double-dispatch/README.md

 In plain words

-> The Double Dispatch design pattern allows a program to select a different function to execute based on the types of two objects involved in a call, enhancing flexibility in handling interactions between them.
+> The Double Dispatch design pattern in Java allows a program to select a different function to execute based on the types of two objects involved in a call, enhancing flexibility in handling interactions between them.

 Wikipedia says